-You pass a wallet and a time window.
+“If I had copied every trade this wallet made, how much would slippage friction have eaten?”You pass a wallet and a time window.
 We walk every fill in that window, apply a realistic 2% slippage on each buy and sell (capped at $1.00 per share for buys), settle redemptions / merges / splits at face value, and return both the wallet’s actual cashflow PnL and the simulated copier’s PnL.
 The dollar gap between them — divided by the trader’s actual PnL — is the slippage cost rate.
+A wallet with a high slippage rate (>15%) profits primarily from execution speed and tight spreads.
+A copier following them with normal latency and slippage won’t replicate the returns.
+We flag those as

 How the math works

-For each fill in the window:
+For each fill in the window:- BUY: copier pays

-price × 1.02 × shares, capped at 1.00 × shares
+price × 1.02 × shares, capped at1.00 × shares - SELL: copier receives

 price × 0.98 × shares